 Everyone takes responsibility for cleaning up after him/herself in the lunchroom, in the hallways, near the lockers, and in the classrooms, especially in and around desks or workspaces.
 A neat and clean environment is enjoyable for everyone; please do your part to help out.

-The school has a custodian who cleans on a weekly basis.
+The school has a custodian who cleans twice weekly.
 Students assist teachers in daily upkeep of the classroom and halls.

 Chores